MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 ### Import the download and publish to Azure Stack Marketplace using PowerShell (1811 and higher)

-1. You must move the files that you've [previously downloaded](#use-the-marketplace-syndication-tool-to-download-marketplace-items) locally so that they're available to your Azure Stack environment.
+1. You must move the files that you have [previously downloaded](#use-the-marketplace-syndication-tool-to-download-marketplace-items) locally so that they are available to your Azure Stack environment.
 The marketplace syndication tool must also be available to your Azure Stack environment because you need to use the tool to perform the import operation.

    The following image shows a folder structure example. `D:\downloadfolder` contains all the downloaded marketplace items.
 Each subfolder is a marketplace item (for example, `microsoft.custom-script-linux-arm-2.0.3`), named by the product ID.
 Inside each subfolder is the marketplace item's downloaded content.